pytoolz/toolz/README.md

 `toolz` supports Python 2.6+ and Python 3.2+ with a common codebase.
 It is pure Python and requires no dependencies beyond the standard library.

+It is, in short, a light weight dependency.

 See Also
 --------